-The survey of 2,000 Americans found that regular areas of overspending include money spent eating out (54 percent), online shopping (36 percent), as well as buying clothing and shoes (28 percent).
+The survey of 2,000 Americans found that regular areas of overspending include money spent eating out (54%), online shopping (36%), as well as buying clothes and shoes (28%).

-Conducted by OnePoll and commissioned by ValuePenguin.com, a LendingTree company, results revealed that the average respondent overspends eight times per month — adding up to an impressive $315.16 of unnecessary spends.
+Conducted by OnePoll and commissioned by ValuePenguin, a LendingTree company, the survey revealed that the average respondent overspends eight times per month — adding up to an impressive $315.16 of unnecessary spending.

-A fifth of respondents (20 percent) spend more than they earn, but these "financial fails" are more than just spending too much money each month.
+A fifth of respondents (20%) spend more than they earn, but these "financial fails" are more than just spending too much money each month.

-Results revealed that just 42 percent check their credit score credit score at least once a month, and just three in 10 (31 percent) put money into retirement on a consistent, monthly basis.
+Results revealed that just 42% check their credit score at least once a month, and just 3 in 10 (31%) put money into retirement on a consistent, monthly basis.

 Seventy-six percent feel well-informed in their financial decisions, but the majority don't know what financial terms like capital gains, Roth IRA or mutual fund mean.

-Three in 10 aren't investing because they don't understand how to — and another three in 10 (31 percent) are choosing not to invest for other reasons.
+Three in 10 aren't investing because they don't understand how to — and another 3 in 10 (31%) are choosing not to invest for other reasons.

 Additionally, many respondents don't talk about their financial decisions.
-Less than a third report having a financial planner and only 26 percent say they often talk about their finances with their significant other.
+Less than a third report having a financial planner, and only 26% say they often talk about their finances with their significant other.

-More than that, 36 percent report keeping their financial situation from a partner, not telling them about debt or other setbacks.
+More than that, 36% report keeping their financial situation from a partner, not telling them about debt or other setbacks.

 "It's important to have resources that you can rely on when making any financial decision.
-Whether that means talking to your partner, consulting with a financial adviser or conducting online research, you should educate yourself before taking any action," said Joe Resendiz, an analyst at ValuePenguin.com.
+Whether that means talking to your partner, consulting with a financial advisor or conducting online research, you should educate yourself before taking any action," said Joe Resendiz, an analyst at ValuePenguin.

 Fifty-nine percent of respondents report being in debt.
-Of those, 44 percent had student loans and 74 percent had credit card debt.
+Of those, 44% had student loans and 74% had credit card debt.

-Even more shocking, 49 percent of respondents reported being unable to pay off their credit card debt today if needed.
+Even more shocking, 49% of respondents reported being unable to pay off their credit card debt today if needed.

-The majority — 78 percent - report worrying about their finances, with the average respondent worrying about money for 41 minutes per day.
+The majority — 78% — report worrying about their finances, with the average respondent worrying about money for 41 minutes per day.

-The results did find some positives — 85 percent are working to decrease the amount of debt they currently have.
+The results did reveal some positives — 85% are working to decrease the amount of debt they currently have.

-Eighty-two percent are trying to make better financial decisions and over half (52 percent) are working to improve their financial knowledge.
+Eighty-two percent are trying to make better financial decisions, and over half (52%) are working to improve their financial knowledge.